 There are plenty of survey results presentation examples to inspire your imagination and simplify your learning.

 Well, these charts come in handy in multiple scenarios.
-And this means they can be reliable in visualizing survey data.
+This means they can be reliable in visualizing survey data.

 However, there are charts, which are custom-specific and tailor-made for surveys.
 This implies you don’t have to do unnecessary editing to align your visualizations with survey data stories.